-We eat our own Dogfood and we hope you will as well 2 All .tiki.org sites such as doc.tiki.org and dev.tiki.org are powered by unmodified versions of Tiki.
-And new versions of Tiki power those sites before the official versions are released, for more real-world testing.
+We eat our own Dogfood and we hope you will as well (4) All .tiki.org sites are powered by unmodified versions of Tiki.
+And new versions of Tiki power the sites before the official versions are released.

 FAQ

 Decision-making & Governance